Healthy Women Image

 HealthyWomen's Editorial Director

-As HealthyWomen’s editorial director, Kim oversees the production of all content and ensures that it is aligned with our mission and meets our high editorial standards.
+As HealthyWomen’s editorial director, Kim oversees the production of all content and ensures that it is aligned with our mission, meets our high editorial standards and captures our brand voice.

-Kim is an editor and award-winning copywriter with more than 25 years of experience.
+Kim is an award-winning editor and copywriter with more than 25 years of experience.
 She started her career as a copywriter and broadcast producer at the Southeast’s largest full-service advertising agency, The Tombras Group.
 Since then, she has worked for a wide variety of clients, ranging from Fortune 500 companies to indie authors across multiple industries and topics.

 She holds a bachelor’s degree in communications from the University of North Carolina, Chapel Hill, as well as a master’s degree in advertising from The University of Tennessee, Knoxville.
-She lives in Towson, Maryland, with her husband, three children, and a menagerie of pets.

 Full Bio